-Apple sees further weakness in iPhone sales
+Apple sees a significant slump in iPhone sales

-CEO Tim Cook made the announcement after the market closed Wednesday.
-It embodies some of the worst fears of investors, who have been dumping Apple shares amid signs that the latest iPhone models weren’t living up to expectations.
+The reckoning came in the form of a warning that Apple CEO Tim Cook delivered to the company’s shareholders in a letter released after the stock market closed Wednesday.

-Cook cited China as Apple’s biggest weak spot, but also said that consumers weren’t upgrading to the latest iPhones models as eagerly as anticipated.
+Cook said Apple’s revenue for the quarter including the crucial holiday shopping season will fall well below Apple’s earlier projections and those of analysts, whose estimates sway the stock market.

-As a result, Apple now expects revenue of $84 billion for the fiscal quarter running from October through December.
-Management had previously predicted revenue ranging from $89 billion to $93 billion.
+Apple now expects revenue of $84 billion for the quarter spanning from October through December.
+Analysts polled by FactSet had expected Apple’s revenue to be about 9 percent higher — $91.3 billion.

 Most Read Business Stories